quicwg/base-drafts/draft-ietf-quic-transport.md

 The number of active streams is limited by the initial_max_streams_bidi and initial_max_streams_uni transport parameters, as explained in
 {{controlling-concurrency}}.
-If chosen judiciously, this limit mitigates the effect of the stream commitment attack.
+If chosen judiciously, these limits mitigates the effect of the stream commitment attack.
 However, setting the limit too low could affect performance when applications expect to open large number of streams.